How to send large international money transfers

 Your bank is one of the most convenient options for sending money overseas.
 You’ve already got an account with them, you trust their services, and an international money transfer should be easy as pie.
 But is it that simple?
 Let’s dig a little deeper.

-Unfortunately, there are two major drawbacks of using banks.
-Firstly, as we all know, convenience comes at a cost and in this case it means banks charge a high fee for making the transfer and don’t generally offer the best exchange rates.
+- Charge a high fee for making the transfer and don’t generally offer the best exchange rates.
 For a large amount, this could mean a lot less value for your Aussie coin.

 When you start comparing the best exchange rates for the currency you’re looking to transfer, you’ll find that some of the top deals are from companies you may never have dealt with before.
-These are foreign exchange agencies, which are companies that focus solely on international money transactions and are therefore ‘specialists’ in the area.
+These are foreign exchange agencies, which are companies that focus solely on international money transactions (IMT) and are therefore ‘specialists’ in the area.

-IMT specialists are known to offer some of the most competitive exchange rates at a low (or no) exchange fee, making a large money transfer extremely cost effective.
+- Offer some of the most competitive exchange rates at a low (or no) exchange fee, making a large money transfer extremely cost effective.

 Features that matter